 5. Fred Astaire in The Towering Inferno- Astaire is just fine in his rather limited role creating one of the two characters I had any feeling for in the film.

 4. Michael V. Gazzo in The Godfather Part II- Gazzo effectively creates a very specific portrait of an old mobster.
-He may not be the most interesting character, but Gazzo still manages to sort of make his own mark on the film.
+Though he is a last minute replacement in a way Gazzo still manages to sort of make his own unique mark on the film.

 3. Lee Strasberg in The Godfather Part II- Strasberg gives a great performance creating both a facade of a kindly old man, as well as showing the hidden cold calculating killer underneath.